First-Party Dram Shop Case: Litigating The Case

 Mediation And Trial

-Once discovery ends, the parties will be ordered to "mediate" the case.
-That means the court will send us and the defendant bar to a formal conference to try and settle the case voluntarily.
-This involves each party agreeing on a neutral third party who can act as a go-between for us and the defendant.
+Once discovery ends, the parties will be ordered to mediate the case.
+That means the court will send us and the defendant bar to a formal conference, so that we can attempt to reach a voluntary agreement that will settle the case.
+This also involves each party agreeing on a neutral third party who can act as a go-between for us and the defendant.
 At the end of the day, you don't HAVE to agree to settle.
 It's only a chance to see if you can avoid court.

-Should that fail, the case will be tried in front of a jury.
+Should this process fail, for whatever reason, your case will be tried in front of a jury.

 The Dram Shop Attorneys At Grossman Law Offices Can Help.